 Our fates are tied to the fate of our oceans, which generate half of the world’s oxygen, as well as provide water, food, recreation, culture, and some $24 trillion of the global economy.
 But ocean life is under threat by multiple stressors — climate change, acidification, plastics, pollution, overfishing, overexploitation, and dead zones.

 In this roundtable discussion, top scholars reveal and explain the realities facing our seas and the strides we are making to protect, restore and recover our seas.

 Are we heading to a tipping point?
 How can we monitor disaster risk in rapidly changing marine environments?
 What can we do to restore our seas and build resilience?
 How can we integrate mātauranga Māori into our approach to marine science?
 What part do we all play in protecting and guarding the future of our seas?

 Joining Maria Armoudian to discuss the future of our seas:

-- Nordin Hasan, Professor Emeritus and founding director, Institute for Environment and Development (LESTARI), Universiti Kebangsaan Malaysia and former ICSU leader for the ASIA Pacific region
+- Nordin Hasan, Professor Emeritus and founding Director of the Institute for Environment and Development (LESTARI), Universiti Kebangsaan Malaysia and former ICSU leader for the ASIA Pacific region.

 This roundtable discussion took place at the University of Auckland as part of the Project for Public Interest Media symposium series.